aiman-al-masoud/deixiscript/minimalist-rewrite.md

+- match is purely structural, no access to KB, doesn't call execute.
+- Asts need to be "broken down/contextualized" before using match.
+- expand nouns using which (context dependent), match nouns syntactically (context independent).

 be sentences may sometimes not take individuals in the "object" position

 expand noun, context dependent operation, expand to which, then you can match syntactically without need for context.